 - Caring faculty who provide professional mentoring

-- Rolling admissions process – start your coursework in fall, spring, or summer
+- Rolling admissions process – start your coursework in fall or spring

 Milligan University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master’s, education specialist, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Milligan University.